-The combination of the challenges above and other factors create significant barriers for persons with disabilities living in Louisiana, including:
+The combination of the challenges above and other factors created significant barriers for persons with disabilities living in Louisiana, including:

 Key Strategies to Address Barriers

-- HIV and Mental Health Training: Provide training, technical assistance, and capacity building for vocational rehabilitation and related professionals.
+- HIV and Mental Health Training: Provided training, technical assistance, and capacity building for vocational rehabilitation and related professionals.

-- Vocational Rehabilitation Client Outreach, Recruitment, and Retention: Louisiana Rehabilitation Services will inform the targeted communities of the positive outcomes of vocational rehabilitation, employment, and independent living via the internet, a project website, and communities of practice.
+- Vocational Rehabilitation Client Outreach, Recruitment, and Retention: Louisiana Rehabilitation Services informed the targeted communities of the positive outcomes of vocational rehabilitation, employment, and independent living via the internet, a project website, and communities of practice.

-- Follow-Up Case Management Services: Provide follow-up case management services to vocational rehabilitation participants.
-Services could includes transportation to appointments and follow-up via telephone calls, texting, and e-mails.
+- Follow-Up Case Management Services: Provided follow-up case management services to vocational rehabilitation participants.
+Examples of services include transportation to appointments and follow-up via telephone calls, texting, and e-mails.

-Project E3 will provide Lousiana’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.
+Project E3 provided Lousiana’s state Vocational Rehabilitation agencies and their partners with the skills and competencies needed to effectively and efficiently address barriers to competitive integrated employment and community integration encountered by persons with disabilities in these regions.